KasperFyhn/generative-ai-course/Skills/Contextual information.md

 # Contextual information

 ## Importance of context
 Providing context sets the stage and guides the GAI towards a more accurate and relevant response that suits your needs.
+Providing context is part of _pre-prompting_.

 When prompting a GAI, you likely have a sense of what would constitute a successful response.
 Context helps the GAI generate such a response.